Sophie Christiansen: Disability campaigner

 Through her success, Christiansen is a visible role model.
 However this has not come easily and she feels it is important to talk about the societal barriers of living with a disability.
 In 2019 she started a petition to improve accessibility on the UK's railway network, due to being left stranded on a train in her wheelchair numerous times whilst commuting into London.

 Supporting charities is also important for Christiansen, as a way of giving back to areas which have helped get her where she is today.
 She champions the following charities either as a Patron, Ambassador or Vice President: Riding for the Disabled Association, SportsAble, The Rainbow Centre, The Movement Centre, Mane Chance and Sparks.

 Christiansen is a patron of the charity Chance for Childhood.
 In 2015, she visited their projects with disabled children in northern Rwanda.

 Christiansen takes part in the Superhero Series twice a year on her recumbent trike to promote inclusive recreational sport and staying fit and healthy for people with a disability.

 Honours

-Christiansen was appointed Commander of the Order of the British Empire (CBE) in the 2017 New Year Honours for services to para-equestrianism.

-Finalist of 2016 BBC Sports Personality of the Year, she was voted fifth out of sixteen contenders - top female and para athlete behind Mo Farah.